 ADA Accommodation Process

-Designed to help the employee with disabilities remain in his or her current position, with or without accommodation.
+Designed to help employees with disabilities remain in their current position, with or without accommodation.

 University employees must perform their work in compliance with all applicable laws, regulations and policies.